akononovicius/physRisk-content-repository/articles/2010/stochastic-ant-colony-model.md

 Status: published

-Previously on Physics of Risk website we have presented [Kirman's ant colony agent based model](/kirman-ants "Kirman's ant colony agent based model on Physics of Risk website")
+Previously on Physics of Risk website we have presented [Kirman's ant colony agent-based model](/kirman-ants "Kirman's ant colony agent-based model on Physics of Risk website")
 \[cite id="Kirman1993QJE"\], where each ant was represented as an agent.
-In this article we will move from the agent based model framework to the stochastic differential equation framework.
-Thus showing that in case of simple agent based models full transition to stochastic framework is possible.
+In this article we will move from the agent-based model framework to the stochastic differential equation framework.
+Thus showing that in case of simple agent-based models full transition to stochastic framework is possible.
 This transition is very important as stochastic framework is very popular and well developed in quantitative finance.
 The problem is that stochastic framework mainly gives only a macroscopic insight into